neumino/chateau/README.md

 Note
 ----
-I (Michel Tu) am working at RethinkDB, but this project is a personal one.
+I am working at RethinkDB, but this project is a personal one.